18F/guides-template/pages/config.md

     url: {{ child.url }}
     internal: {{ child.internal }}{% endfor %}{% endif %}
 {% endfor %}```

+Run `./go update_nav` from the root directory to update this list automatically whenever you add pages or make `title:`, `permalink:`, or `parent:` changes.
+After running the script, you may want to edit the results by hand to produce the desired ordering of any new pages; the order of existing entries will remain the same.

 ## <a name="update-repository-list"></a>Update the repository list